-Department Division Section Ow ner/Office r Child and Adult Community Community John Mennear Services Services Services Function/ Service Culture and Information - Libraries Culture and Information - Museums, Arts & Events Sport and Recreation The impact assessment focuses on the proposed closure of the Headland Sports Hall at weekends.
+Department Division Section Owner/Officer Child and Adult Community Community John Mennear Services Services Services Function/ Service Culture and Information - Libraries Culture and Information - Museums, Arts & Events Sport and Recreation The impact assessment focuses on the proposed closure of the Headland Sports Hall at weekends.
 Impact assessments for the proposed ceasing of the Maritime Festival and changes to Carlton Outdoor Education Centre are attached.
-Information The informat ion we have abo out users of our services Information Available suggests that people to the Sport and recovered vulnerable adophysical disal 2012, there of Sportability food we engage of including: Satisfaction Annual removed Activity embedded complime of Scrutiny including income general suggests and suggests that the sport and suggests including: Satisfaction Annual removed including: Satisfaction Annual removed including: Satisfaction Annual removed including: Satisfaction Annual removed including: Third particular and suggests that people to the suggests including the suggests in suggests the section has e services. creation services dults including to bility.
-For the covere 1,482 atterdub, Boccia, Netball league.
-The our service of the covere to funding valuation and feed achieved in religious constitutions to funding valuation and feed achievement award customer feed in the country of s been successful in attracting s provide activities to hose with a learning and/or quarter July to September ndances at events such as the ew Age Curling and the users in a number of ways es g bodies eedback forms ation to service ards dback - complaints and rs ation statistics, eg. Sport Weekend attendances at Headland Sports Hall are low an average of 45 people per day (including team activity Attendance numbers and income are significantly less during the week.
-We do not systematically collect demographic data on people who use the centre.
-However, we do know that the centre is currently booked for disabled football events.
-15 people at were original tend these week ly scheduled at ntil March 2013.
-On average kly sessions and the sessions the Headland to increase ncome.
-Brierton Sports Centre has been identified as an alternative location for these sessions. е Relevance Age Identify which strands Disability V are relevant to the area you are reviewing or changing Gender Re-assignment Race Religion Gender Sexual Orientation Sexual Orientation Marriage & Civil Partnership Pregnancy & Maternity , Information Gaps We do not systematically gather demographic data on people who attend venues, events or activities in community services unless specifically requested to do 0 SO by funders.
-The main identifiable impact in terms of the proposes , What is the Impact The main identifiable impact in terms of the proposed closure of Headland Sports Hall at weekends is on the group accessing disabled football.
+Information Available The information we have about users of our services suggests that the section has been successful in attracting people to the services.
+Sport and recreation services provide activities to vulnerable adults including those with a learning and/or physical disability.
+For the quarter July to September 2012, there were 1,482 attendances at events such as the Sportability Club, Boccia, New Age Curling and the disability football league.
+We engage with our service users in a number of ways including: Satisfaction questionnaires Annual returns to funding bodies Activity evaluation and feedback forms Standards achieved in relation to service Quality achievement awards Immediate customer feedback - complaints and compliments Visitor/admission numbers Scrutiny investigations Third party user participation statistics, eg. Sport England Income generation targets Weekend attendances at Headland Sports Hall are low at an average of 45 people per day (including team activity).
+Attendance numbers and income are significantly less that during the week.
+We do not systematically collect demographic data on the people who use the centre.
+However, we do know that the centre is currently booked for disabled football every Saturday during term time until March 2013.
+On average 15 people attend these weekly sessions and the sessions were originally scheduled at the Headland to increase weekend participation and income.
+Brierton Sports Centre has been identified as an alternative location for thes sessions. e Relevance Age Identify which strands Disability are relevant to the area you are reviewing Gender Re-assignment or changing Race Religion Gender Sexual Orientation Marriage & Civil Partnership Pregnancy & Maternity Information Gaps We do not systematically gather demographic data on people who attend venues, events or activities in community services unless specifically requested to do by funders.
+What is the Impact The main identifiable impact in terms of the proposed closure of Headland Sports Hall at weekends is on the group accessing disabled football.
 However, alternate arrangements are available for this group.
-Addressing the impact The outcome of the impact assessment may be one or more the following four outcomes; You must clearly set out your e of iiipad justification for the outcome/s.
-1. No Impact- No Major Change - It is clear that there is no ) potential for discrimination or adverse impact on the above Protected Characteristics.
-All opportunities to promote Equa litv have been taken and no further analysis or action is required d.
-2. Adjust/Change Policy - You may have to make adjustment address potential problems or missed opportunities that imp adversely on those with protected characteristics. uot 3.
-Adverse Impact but Continue - Your decision may be to continue without making changes, this may be the right oute even if your assessment identifies the potential for adverse come impact.
+Addressing the impact The outcome of the impact assessment may be one or more the following four outcomes; You must clearly set out your justification for the outcome/s. e of 1.
+No Impact- No Major Change - It is clear that there is no potential for discrimination or adverse impact on the above Protected Characteristics.
+All opportunities to promote Equality have been taken and no further analysis or action is required.
+2. Adjust/Change Policy - You may have to make adjustment address potential problems or missed opportunities that impadversely on those with protected characteristics.
+3. Adverse Impact but Continue - Your decision may be to continue without making changes, this may be the right outc come impact.
 (E.g. Cabinet decision to withdraw a service).
-4. Stop/Remove Policy/Proposal - Your assessment reversal unlawful discrimination it must be stopped and removed or als changed.
+4. Stop/Remove Policy/Proposal - Your assessment reveals unlawful discrimination it must be stopped and removed or changed.
 Actions